FY 2015 Budget - Congressional Justification

 |Buildings and Facilities||0||0||0||0||0||0||0||0|

 Major changes by budget mechanism and/or budget activity detail are briefly described below.
-Note that there may be overlap between budget mechanisms and activity detail and these highlights will not sum to the total change for the FY 2014 President’s Budget for NIMH, which is $11.7 million less than the FY 2012 level, for a total of $1,465.7 million.
-This total reflects a shift of $27 million to NIAID for behavioral science research in AIDS.
-Thus, the comparability adjusted program level for NIMH is $1,492.9 million, an increase of $15 million over FY 2012 (see details and table below).
+Note that there may be overlap between budget mechanism and activity details and these highlights will not sum to the total change for FY 2015 President’s Budget request for NIMH, which is $23.251 million more than the FY 2014 Enacted level, for a total of $1,440.076 million.

 |FTEs||Budget Authority||FTEs||Budget Authority|